 DDG – Guided-missile destroyer

-DERR – Duke of Edinburgh’s Royal Regiment (1959-94)
+DERR – Duke of Edinburgh’s Royal Regiment, British infantry (1959-94)

 DFC – Distinguished Flying Cross